GameFoundry/bsf/Documentation/Manuals/Native/scripting.md

 private static extern float Internal_GetSomeValue(MyObject obj);
 ~~~~~~~~~~~~~

-You then hook up this method with managed code by calling @ref BansheeEngine::MonoClass::addInternalMethod "MonoClass::addInternalMethod".
-In this specific case it would be `myClass->addInternalMethod("Internal_GetSomeValue", &myNativeFunction)`, assuming `myClass` is a @ref BansheeEngine::MonoClass "MonoClass" of the type that contains the stub method.
+You then hook up this method with managed code by calling @ref BansheeEngine::MonoClass::addInternalCall "MonoClass::addInternalCall".
+In this specific case it would be `myClass->addInternalCall("Internal_GetSomeValue", &myNativeFunction)`, assuming `myClass` is a @ref BansheeEngine::MonoClass "MonoClass" of the type that contains the stub method.
 After this call any call to the managed stub method will call the provided native function `myNativeFunction`.
 You should take care to properly handle parameter passing as described above.

 Take a look at @ref BansheeEngine::ScriptGUISkin "ScriptGUISkin" implementation for a simple example of how exactly does this work.